Oxo 8 Cup Coffee Maker: We Tested It So You Don’t Have To

 You can also clean your drip coffee maker without a descaling solution for a quicker clean.
 And this Oxo brewer makes it super easy.
 All you have to do is fill the water tank to the max, switch the brew basket to the carafe, and hit the “clean” button on the front of the machine.
 You should run another full water tank regular brew cycle afterward as a rinse.

 And one quick thing to note about cleaning: all the removable parts are dishwasher safe.
 That includes the brew basket, the carafe lid, and all the accessories.
-The only piece you have to hand wash is the carafe itself.
+The only piece you have to handwash is the carafe itself.

 The only reason the Oxo 8-cup coffee maker doesn’t get full marks from me in the ease of use category is that there is no indication as to how much coffee or water to put in the water tank to get the best results.
-And while every coffee will have slightly different recipes for the best flavors, it would still be nice for beginners to have some indication as to where to start.
+And while every coffee will have slightly different recipes for the best flavours, it would still be nice for beginners to have some indication as to where to start.

 Value For Money – 5/5

 Oxo 8-cup is more than worth it; it’s actually an excellent deal.
 It’s at a lower price point than almost every other Specialty Coffee Association-certified home brewer.
 But that does not mean that it’s cheap or not worth it.
 On the contrary, it scores higher for me.